smallstep/docs/src/pages/docs/step-cli/reference/ca/policy/acme/x509/allow/ip/index.md

 The provisioner `name`

 **--eab-key-id**=`value`
-An ACME EAB Key ID
+An ACME EAB Key ID.

 **--eab-key-reference**=`value`
-An ACME EAB Key Reference
+An ACME EAB Key Reference.

 **--remove**
 removes the provided IPs from the policy instead of adding them